ThePhoenix10/TRACE/README.md

 TRACE is a multimodal machine learning framework for tumor tissue-of-origin prediction that integrates histopathology foundation-model representations with somatic genomic features.

 The framework combines H&E whole-slide image embeddings with mutation, copy-number alteration (CNA), and SBS96 genomic features.
-Histopathology is modeled using multiple-instance learning (MIL), genomic data are modeled using XGBoost, and predictions from both modalities are integrated through late multimodal fusion.
+Histopathology is modeled using multiple-instance learning (MIL), genomic data are modeled using XGBoost, and predictions from both modalities are integrated through stacked fusion.

 TRACE is developed using The Cancer Genome Atlas (TCGA) with site-stratified five-fold cross-validation and independently evaluated using the Clinical Proteomic Tumor Analysis Consortium (CPTAC).